Fill in this quick form to receive your FREE personal holiday quote from us...

 Relax and explore Rotorua today.

 In the evening, enjoy dinner at Rotorua’s most spectacular location – Skyline Restaurant.
 Sit back and relax as the views from the gondola unfold on your journey to the Skyline complex.
 The Skyline Restaurant will then serve you a mouthwatering taste of New Zealand, a buffet of legendary proportions.
 Feast on mouth-watering fresh soups, salads and seafood specialties such as mussels, queen scallops, sushi and sashimi.
 Enjoy carvery roasts of beef, lamb or pork with specialty sauces to match, with live cooking from your friendly chefs.
-The legendary Art of the Grill menu will tempt your taste buds even further, with a selection of fillet steak, prawn and Morten Bay Bugs – all cooked on the grill to your liking.
 Add to that a range of sumptuous desserts, and you’ve got yourself a unique dining experience not to be missed.
 Tiered seating guarantees stunning views from every table!
 After dinner, enjoy the scenic ride back down on the gondola.

 At the top of the gondola you also have the option to add on a thrilling Luge Ride, enjoy nature walks, and visit the Jelly Belly Shop and Volcanic Hills winery and tasting room.